fbpx

 The first step in selling a property in Colombia is to find a good real estate agent.
 Working with a professional to sell your property has many benefits, as it is more difficult to sell a property yourself.

-An experienced real estate agency can usually sell your home faster, and for a better price, than you can on your own.
-And if you are a foreigner in Colombia it is important to find a bilingual agent.
+An experienced real estate agency can sell your home faster and for a better price than you can.
+If you are a foreigner in Colombia, it is important to find a bilingual agent.

-In addition, before a real estate agent begins their work of selling your property, they can be a great source of information to ensure the property is priced correctly.
-Don’t be like many sellers in Colombia who put a ridiculous price on their property – resulting in it sitting there for years without an offer.
+In addition, before a real estate agent begins selling your property, they can be a great source of information to ensure the property is priced correctly.
+Don’t be like many sellers in Colombia who put a ridiculous price on their property, resulting in it sitting there for years without an offer.

-Also, keep in mind there is no licensing of real estate agents in Colombia.
-So, it’s possible to find real estate agents that aren’t very professional and don’t really have much experience.
+Also, remember there is no licensing of real estate agents in Colombia.
+So, it’s possible to find real estate agents that aren’t very professional and have little experience.

 Step 2: Showing the Property to Prospective Buyers

-Once you have found a real estate agent, you should start to receive requests to show the property.
+Once you have found a real estate agent, you should receive requests to show the property.

 Step 3: Negotiation and Verbal Offer